top of page

 Beijing, China

-My upbringing was quite different from that of my friends.
+My upbringing was very different from that of my friends.
 I was extremely lucky that my childhood was not filled with endless math exercises or extracurricular activities, but with fun playing and free reading.
-Having a natural aptitude to articulate, to engage, and to connect, I became a sought-after storyteller, touring around the city giving “talk shows” with high popularity.
-Years later, when I accidentally got into improv theater, I instantly rejoiced in my young self – or perhaps – at my unleashed talents in their most fresh and intuitive forms.
+Having a natural aptitude to articulate, to engage, and to connect, I became a sought-after storyteller at an early age, touring around the city giving “talk shows”.
+Years later, when I accidentally got into improv theatre, I instantly rejoiced in my young self – or perhaps – at my unleashed talent in its most fresh and authentic form.

 bottom of page